Speaker Series

-We are honored to present an evening with renowned Cheyenne educator and advocate Dr. Henrietta Mann.
-A descendant from survivors of the Sand Creek Massacre, Dr. Mann will reflect on the lasting effects of this tragic event on Cheyenne women.
+We are honored to present an evening with renowned Cheyenne educator and advocate, Dr. Henrietta Mann.
+A descendant of survivors of the Sand Creek Massacre, Dr. Mann will reflect on the lasting effects of this tragic event on Cheyenne women.
 She will share ideas for how best to educate young people and the general public about this dark history, as well as discuss current efforts to acknowledge the massacre.
 Join us to listen, reflect, and discuss how we collectively reckon with the past in the present, and for generations to come.

-Presented in partnership with Center of the American West, Center for Native American and Indigenous Studies, American Indian Law Program, School of Education, and the College of Arts and Sciences Office of JEDI.
+PRESENTED BY: the Sand Creek Massacre Foundation & University of Colorado at Boulder’s Center of the American West, Center for Native American and Indigenous Studies, American Indian Law Program, School of Education, and the College of Arts and Sciences Office of JEDI.
 With additional support from The Marigold Project.

 • Henrietta Mann is a full-blood Cheyenne and a citizen of the Cheyenne-Arapaho Tribes of Oklahoma.
 She is an education leader who has taught at numerous institutions from the University of California, Berkeley, to the University of Montana, the Cheyenne and Arapaho Tribal College located on the campus of Southwestern Oklahoma State University, Harvard Graduate School of Education, and Montana State University.
 She holds a PhD in American Studies from the University of New Mexico.
 She has been awarded the 2021 National Humanities Medal by President Joe Biden, the First American’s Museum Lifetime Achievement Award, and the Native American Finance Officers’ Association Award.